by TK Burk

 The Law requires that Priests provide a written lineage to prove they derived from a pure Hebrew bloodline (see Exodus 6:14-25; Numbers 3:1-5, Numbers 3:17-39, Numbers 26:57-61; Nehemiah 7:4-73; Nehemiah 12:1-26; Matthew 1:1-16; Luke 3:23-38).
 This evidence had to be a written account proving an untainted bloodline tracing back to the time of Abraham and Adam.
 DNA (Deoxyribonucleic acid) cannot—and never will—do this since it cannot prove there was never any gentile blood in their descents.
 The Bible disqualified a priest and his offspring if there was ever any intermingling with gentiles (see Nehemiah 7:5, Nehemiah 7:63-64; Ezra 2:61-62, Ezra 10:11-19).
 In addition to this, if you were a priest during the time of Herod’s Temple, you had to prove, not only Levite lineage, but also, more specifically, a lineage from the Levite tribe of Zadok (see Ezekiel 43:19, Ezekiel 44:15-17, Ezekiel 48:11-12).
 The Jewish lineage records were burned and destroyed during the 70 AD destruction of Jerusalem and the Temple.
 Thus, no such records remain that can prove an untainted bloodline dating back to the time of Adam.
 Likewise, for Jesus to be the true Messiah, He also had to prove a pure Jewish lineage.
 Other areas of this study will do more of that.

-Note: Any UPPERCASE or bold in Scripture is added by me for emphasis.
+Note: Any UPPERCASE, bold, or [bracket] areas in Scripture is added for emphasis.

 Copyright © 2019 TK Burk.
 All Rights Reserved.